bartleby/DateFormatterPool/README.md

 Date Formatter Pool
 ========

-Date Formatter Pool - is a small utility that creates and stores your `Date Formatter` for convenient reuse
+Date Formatter Pool - is a small utility that creates and stores your `Date Formatter` for simple reuse

 ## Installation